-The preparation of the Group's Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and contingencies at the date of the Group's Consolidated Financial Statements and revenue and expenses during the reported year.
-Actual results could differ from those estimated.
+The preparation of the Group's Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and contingencies at the date of the Group's Consolidated Financial Statements and income and expenses during the reported year.
+Actual results could differ from those estimated

-As more fully described in Note 9, the Special Limited Partner is entitled to receive an incentive allocation once aggregate distributions to partners of the Investment Partnership exceed a certain level.
-The basis of the incentive calculation differs depending on how the investment in the Selected Target Company ("STC") is ultimately characterised (i.e. as a Turnaround or Stake Building Investment).
+As more fully described in Note 9, until 24 May 2023 when the Investment Partnership was dissolved, the Special Limited Partner was entitled to receive an incentive allocation once aggregate distributions to partners of the Investment Partnership exceed a certain level.
+After the Investment Partnership's dissolution, the incentive allocation is incurred at SIGC LLC on the same economic term as previously incurred at the Investment Partnership and accounted on the same basis.
+Please see Note 9 on page 56 for further details.
+The basis of the incentive calculation differs depending on how the investment in the Selected Target Company ("STC") is ultimately characterised (i.e., as a Turnaround or Stake Building Investment).
 The incentive allocation has been computed on a Stake Building Investment basis, as it does not meet the criteria of a Turnaround investment.